NextCenturyCorporation/MCS/README.md

 The latest release of the MCS Unity app is `0.4.1`.

-Please note that our Unity App is built on Linux.
-If you need a Mac or Windows version, please [contact us](#troubleshooting) directly.
+Please note that our Unity App is built on Linux or Mac.

+Linux Version:

 1. [Download the Latest MCS Unity App](https://github.com/NextCenturyCorporation/MCS/releases/download/0.4.1/MCS-AI2-THOR-Unity-App-v0.4.1.x86_64)